mikewarot/fastsearch/README.md

 I'll document it better once I get some sleep.

 This is the MVP - Minimum Viable Product for showing the code

+On my laptop, it searches though a gigabyte in 1.964 seconds